Cobbler (v3.3.7) Windows Deployment Guide

 Caveats

-• Your experience may differ depending on your hardware and Windows and VirtualBox software versions and settings.
+• You may experience different results depending on your hardware and Windows or VirtualBox versions and settings; more info in the Tips & Troubleshooting section below

 • Also on the Windows 11 download page linked above is the minumum system requirements for installing Windows 11, which include UEFI Secure Boot and TPM support, making a supported installation to a VM an advanced topic beyond the scope of this guide.